malgo-slota/e-commerce-app/README.md

 - for mobile

-    - hover states for all interactive elements
     - basic animations
     - loading screen
-    - hamburger menu for displaying categories
     - remove from cart option
     - increasing or decreasing quantity for items in cart
     - concat products with the same id in cart